Santius0/ClickToStarSyllabus/gitbook/11_header.md

 ```

 Much better!
 Our buttons are starting to shine a bit.
 However, the color is a bit drab.
 When we hover over them, nothing happens either.
 It'd be nice to know if we're going to click the right button.
 We'll style these with pseudo-classes.

+## Make It Your Own

+Our header has a music page that we'll code to show our favourite songs.
+What other information do you want to share about yourself?
+Why don't you add buttons for it?